-Housing assistance, through Community Action, is dependent upon local, state and federal grants, foundations and donations.
+Housing assistance, through Community Action of Southeast Iowa, is dependent upon local, state and federal grants, foundations and donations.
 Availability of funds varies based on funding sources and qualifications.

 Those in need of housing assistance are encouraged to call their local center and talk with a Family Development Specialist regarding their needs.

 Assistance is sometimes able to be given to prevent homelessness for those with eviction notices, assistance on past due rent, or funding to end a homeless situation.

 Home owners (and renters) are encouraged to apply for Energy Assistance (LIHEAP) between the months of October and April each year.